RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 ![](ProjectInVisualStudio.png)

 > #### Visual Studio Solutions
 > Note that Visual Studio works with a **Solution** which is top level container for one or more projects.
 So a `.sln` file can references multiple `.csproj` (or other) Projects.
 Once you've opened the project, Visual Studio wants to save a Solution file (ie. `FoxInterop.sln`) so do that when asked.
 You can name it the same as your main project and store at the project root.
 Typically you'll launch your project via the Solution file.
 >
 > Solutions tie together multiple projects that go together, for example a component and a related Test project, or a Web application, its business object library and test projects.

 Once the project is loaded, you can **Build** the project in Visual Studio using the Build menu, context shortcut, or the default `Ctrl-Shift-B` command which builds all projects in the Solution.
 This builds the project and shows the build result  on the status bar, or - if errors occur as shown -  shows an error list in the **Errors Tool Window** on the bottom.
-If you have errors you can click the, and VS navigates to the offending line in the code.
+If you have errors you can click the error and VS navigates to the offending line in the code.

-Most of this is simply a nicer user interface - you can do these tasks in VS Code as well, but here the UI lets you click a button or use a hotkey, rather than using an explicit command line command - which BTW you can still do even if you are using Visual Studio.
+Most of this is simply a nicer user interface - you can do these tasks in VS Code as well, but here the UI lets you click a button or use a hotkey, rather than using an explicit command line command and parsing a console error message and navigating to the right file and line number.

 ### Debugging your .NET Project from FoxPro
-So far, so convenient; UI features are nice, but not essential.
+So far, so convenient; UI features are nice, but not essential and if your project is small, Visual Studio sure seems like overkill.

 But the **key feature of Visual Studio for FoxPro .NET Interop is debugging** because there's really no other easy way to do runtime debugging of .NET components.

-You may be able to get away without debugging for your .NET components, by just using error handling and error properties to communicate error information, and that might be enough.

-But if you want to do runtime Debugging, set breakpoints, step through .NET code and examine live objects and variable and so on, then Visual Studio is the only reasonable choice.
+If you want to do runtime Debugging, set breakpoints, step through .NET code and examine live objects and variable and so on, then Visual Studio is the only reasonable choice.

 So lets debug our .NET Component doing the following: